-Rafting rivers in Lake Clark National Park and Preserve is a wonderful way to experience wilderness.
+Lake Clark National Park and Preserve contains three National Wild Rivers, popular for float trips.
+Rafting these rivers is a wonderful way to experience wilderness.
 Looking for miles of continuous whitewater?
 Not likely to be found here.
-Most rivers in the park are swiftly paced waters requiring oarmanship with occasional whitewater segments.
+Most rivers in the park are swiftly paced waters requiring oarsmanship with occasional whitewater segments.

 Safety is a top priority.
 Alaskan waters are extremely cold, even when air temperatures are warm.
 The state has the highest rate of recreational boating fatalities in the nation.
 ALWAYS wear a Personal Flotation Device (PFD).
 More information on staying safe in Alaskan waters is available from the State of Alaska Office of Boating Safety.

 Located about 110 air miles west of Anchorage, the Tlikakila River is a large braided glacial river found entirely within Lake Clark National Park.
-The Tlikakila River originates in the Chigmit Mountains (a sub-range of the Alaska-Aleutian Range) near Summit Lake of Lake Clark Pass and flows southwest approximately 50 miles into Lake Clark.
+The Tlikakila River originates in the Chigmit Mountains, near Summit Lake, and flows southwest approximately 50 miles into Lake Clark.
 Accessing the river at Summit Lake requires a two mile portage to the river.
 Pick-up at Lake Clark can be by plane or boat.

 River rating: WW III - WW I